-- Frederick Reif, Fundamentals of statistical and thermal physics, McGraw- Hill, 2008. - 2.
+- 1. Frederick Reif, Fundamentals of statistical and thermal physics, McGraw- Hill, 2008. - 2.
 Agarwal B.K. and Eisner M, Statistical Mechanics, 2nd Edition, New Age International, New Delhi, 1998. - 3.
-Sears F.W and Salinger G.L, Thermodynamics, kinetic theory and statistical thermodynamics, Narosa publishing House, 1998. - Huang.
+Sears F.W and Salinger G.L, Thermodynamics, kinetic theory and statistical thermodynamics, Narosa publishing House, 1998. - 4.
+Huang.
 K, Statistical Mechanics, Wiley Eastern Ltd., 2nd Edition, New Delhi, 1987. - 5.
 Bhattacharjee J.K, Statistical Mechanics: An Introductory Text, Allied Publication, New Delhi, 1996.

-At the end of the course, the students will be able to explain the
+At the end of the course, the students will be able to:

-- fundamentals of thermodynamical systems - the kinetic theory of gases - ensemble appproach to solve classical and quantum thermodynamic systems - way to obtain partition function and their applications in calculating thermodynamical quantitites - classical and quantum statistical mechanics
+- understand the fundamentals of thermodynamical systems. - apply the principles of kinetic theory of gases to various thermodynamic systems. - approach the theory of ensembles and solve classical/quantum thermodynamic systems - obtain theoretically the partition function by solving and applying to thermodynamic quantities. - comprehend principles of classical/quantum mechanics q

-PHD7103 NUCLEAR AND PARTICLE PHYSICS
+PHD7103 NUCLEAR AND PARTICLE PHYSICS LT P C